 By accepting the invitation to participate in the WEAI Graduate Student Workshop, students are expected to attend the following events:

 The selection committee divides students into groups each consisting of four students and one faculty advisor.
-To simulate the seminar portion of a typical on-site interview experience, students make a 50-minute to one-hour presentation of their job-market paper, followed by 20 to 30 minutes of questions, comments, and discussion.
+To simulate the seminar portion of a typical interview experience, students make a 50-minute to one-hour presentation of their job-market paper, followed by 20 to 30 minutes of questions, comments, and discussion (individual advisors may alter this time ratio).
 Advisors offer candid critiques of presentation style and technique.
-Time permitting, Advisors will give general job market advice, critique CVs, and give specific advice to each student.
+Time permitting, advisors will give general job market advice, critique CVs, and give specific advice to each student.

-Students are scheduled for individual mock interviews that resemble a 25 minute ASSA job interview (25 minutes of interview plus 25 minutes of feedback).
+Students are scheduled for individual mock interviews that resemble a 25 minute ASSA job interview (25 minutes of interview plus 20 minutes of feedback).
 Interview panels include graduate student advisors and other volunteers.
-Students will receive a mock job announcement written by one of the interviewers.
 Interviews are done individually to most closely simulate what occurs during an ASSA interview.